-- 14-4(b) Maintain a distance of five-5 statute miles between the farthest edge of the Airport Operations Area and hazardous wildlife attractants. - 17-1(a) Establish construction fee schedules by local agencies for the new or modified facilities to fund additional emergency services potentially required during construction.
-If emergency services are not needed, a portion of the fees could be refunded. - 17-1(ba) Develop worker training programs to reduce construction and operations risks. - 17-1(eb) Develop appropriate adequate emergency access routes and equipment for both land and water access, if applicable (such as in the Delta), that provides for adequate response time.
-If use of an existing emergency access route becomes limited due to new or modified facilities, additional routes or placement of duplicate equipment on each side of the route limitation could be considered if needed to maintain emergency access. - 17-1(dc) Develop traffic plans and emergency response plans for construction and operations phases of new facilities that contain plans for maintaining accessibility of evacuation routes. - 17-1(ed) Develop all facilities, including parks and ecosystem restoration areas, in accordance with applicable fire codes and regulations, and with adequate fire equipment access routes, occupancy limitations, and fire-protection equipment. - 19-3(a) Coordinate with responsible local agencies to establish adequate emergency routes during construction activities and before existing emergency routes are reclassified to a nonemergency route use. - 19-3(b) Phase construction activities, and use multiple routes to and from offsite locations to minimize the daily amount of traffic on individual roadways, including roadways used as evacuation routes. - 19-3(c) Post warnings about the potential presence of slow-moving vehicles. - 19-3(d) Use traffic-control personnel when appropriate. - 19-3(e) Place and maintain barriers, and install traffic-control devices necessary for safety, as specified in Caltrans' Manual of Traffic Controls for Construction and Maintenance Work Zones and in accordance with city and county requirements. - 19-3(f) Notify appropriate emergency service providers of project construction throughout the construction period to ensure that emergency access through construction areas is maintained. - 14-3(a) Freshwater habitat management activities to shall include water-control-structure management, vegetation management, mosquito predator management, drainage improvements, and and/or other best management practices, to be carried out by lead agencies or entities with designated management responsibility.
+Delta Plan Ecosystem Amendment Mitigation Measure Number Delta Plan Ecosystem Amendment Mitigation Measure 14-3(a) Freshwater habitat management activities shall include water-control-structure management, vegetation management, mosquito predator management, drainage improvements, and/or other best management practices, to be carried out by lead agencies or entities with designated management responsibility.
+These activities will be carried out in coordination with the DFW and local mosquito and vector control agencies regarding these strategies and specific techniques to help minimize mosquito production.
+14-3(b) Permanent ponds shall be maintained in a manner that both increases the diversity of waterfowl and decreases the introduction of vectors through constant circulation of water, vegetation control, and periodic draining of ponds.
+These activities will be carried out by lead agencies or entities with designated management responsibility.
+14-3(c) Tidal management activities shall include actions to minimize mosquito problems arising from the residual tidal and floodwaters remaining in depressions and cracked ground.
+These activities will be carried out by lead agencies or entities with designated management responsibility.
+14-3(d) Lead agencies or entities with designated management responsibility shall avoid ponding in tidal marsh habitat or in areas within the waterside of setback levees.
+Lead agencies or entities with designated management responsibility will ensure design of ecosystem restoration areas, waterfowl hunting areas, setback levees, parks, canals, and surface water storage facilities minimize standing water, or use other methods such as mosquito fish to reduce mosquito breeding.
+14-4(a) Avoid creating hazardous wildlife attractants within a distance of 10,000 feet of an Airport Operations Area.
+14-4(b) Maintain a distance of five miles between the farthest edge of the Airport Operations Area and hazardous wildlife attractants.
+14-5(a) Refer to Mitigation Measure 14-5(a), as described in Wildfire 17-1(a) Develop worker training programs to reduce construction and operations risks.
+17-1(b) Develop adequate emergency access routes and equipment for both land and water access, if applicable (such as in the Delta), that provide for adequate response time.
+If use of an existing emergency access route becomes limited due to new or modified facilities, additional routes or placement of duplicate equipment on each side of the route limitation could be considered if needed to maintain emergency access.
+17-1(c) Develop traffic plans and emergency response plans for construction and operations phases of new facilities that contain plans for maintaining accessibility of evacuation routes.
+17-1(d) Develop all facilities, including parks and ecosystem restoration areas, in accordance with applicable fire codes and regulations, and with adequate fire equipment access routes, occupancy limitations, and fire-protection equipment.
+19-3(a) Coordinate with responsible local agencies to establish adequate emergency routes during construction activities and before existing emergency routes are reclassified to a nonemergency route use.
+19-3(b) Phase construction activities, and use multiple routes to and from offsite locations to minimize the daily amount of traffic on individual roadways, including roadways used as evacuation routes.
+19-3(c) Post warnings about the potential presence of slow-moving vehicles.
+19-3(d) Use traffic-control personnel when appropriate.